tzechienchu/mynotes/docs/qandi.md

     over that technology for so long — and the bigger it gets,
     the more energy it takes to maintain it.

+### Find the essential information is a computation.